fenago/ruby-programming/lab_guides/Lab_2.md

 can get annoying to make a change, run the tests, make a change, run the tests, and so on ad nauseum.

 ### 2.6.
-Summary {#ch02lev1sec6}
+Summary

 Ruby’s testing facilities almost make it too hard not to test!
-In this chapter, you’ve been exposed to TDD and how to do it with Ruby.
+In this lab, you’ve been exposed to TDD and how to do it with Ruby.
 You should be able to build test suites for new and old code and expand those tests over time.
 You were also shown how to do BDD using the RSpec library, starting with the specification and working your way through to